-6.1.
-HCP will help ensure that we effectively support pupils with medical conditions.
+- 6.1.
+HCP will help ensure that we effectively support students with medical conditions.
 They will provide clarity about what needs to be done, when and by whom (parents/carers will be encouraged to administer medicines, undertake any medical procedures outside of the school day where this is possible).
 They will often be essential, such as in cases where conditions fluctuate or where there is a high risk that emergency intervention will be needed.
 They are likely to be helpful in the majority of other cases too, especially where medical conditions are long-term and complex.
-However, not all pupils will require one.
+However, not all students will require one.
 The school, healthcare professional and parent/carer should agree, based on evidence, when a healthcare plan would be inappropriate or disproportionate.
-If consensus cannot be reached the Head of School, Mrs Jill Westwood is best placed to take a final view.

-Attached as Appendix 1 is the process the school follows for developing HCP.
-6.2.
-HCP will be easily accessible to all who need to refer to them, while preserving confidentiality.
-Plans will capture the key information and actions that are required to support the pupil effectively.
-The level of detail within the plan will depend on complexity of the pupil's condition and the degree of support needed.
-This is important because different pupils with the same health condition may require very different support.
-Where a pupil has SEN but does not have an EHC plan, their special educational needs should be mentioned in their individual healthcare plan.
+If consensus cannot be reached the Head of School, Mrs Jill Westwood is best placed to take a final view. - 6.2.
+Appendix 1, HCP will be easily accessible to all who need to refer to them, while preserving confidentiality.
+Plans will capture the key information and actions that are required to support the student effectively.
+The level of detail within the plan will depend on complexity of the student's condition and the degree of support needed.
+This is important because different students with the same health condition may require very different support.
+Where a student has SEN but does not have an EHC plan, their special educational needs should be mentioned in their individual healthcare plan.

 6.3.
-HCP (and their review) should be drawn up in partnership between the school, parents/carers and a relevant healthcare professional e.g., school, specialist or children's community nurse, who can best advise on the particular needs of the pupil.
+HCP (and their review) should be drawn up in partnership between the school, parents/carers and a relevant healthcare professional e.g., school, specialist or children's community nurse, who can best advise on the particular needs of the student.

 Attached as Appendix 2 is the model letter inviting parents/carers to contribute to the individual healthcare plan development.
-Pupils should also be involved whenever appropriate.
+Students should also be involved whenever appropriate.
 The aim should be to capture the steps which insert name of school should take to help manage their condition and overcome any potential barriers to getting the most from their education.
 Partners should agree who will take the lead in writing the plan, but responsibility for ensuring it is finalised and implemented rests with the school.
 6.4.
-We will ensure that HCP are reviewed at least annually or earlier if evidence is presented that the pupil's needs have changed.
-They will be developed and reviewed with the pupil's best interests in mind and will ensure that we assess and manage the risks to the pupil's education, health, and social wellbeing, and minimises disruption.
-Where a pupil is returning to school following a period of hospital education or alternative provision, we will work with the local authority and education provider to ensure that the individual healthcare plan identifies the support the pupil will need to reintegrate effectively.
+We will ensure that HCP are reviewed at least annually or earlier if evidence is presented that the student's needs have changed.
+They will be developed and reviewed with the student's best interests in mind and will ensure that we assess and manage the risks to the student's education, health, and social wellbeing, and minimises disruption.
+Where a student is returning to school following a period of hospital education or alternative provision, we will work with the local authority and education provider to ensure that the individual healthcare plan identifies the support the student will need to reintegrate effectively.

 6.5.
 Where home to school transport is being provided by Kirklees Council, we will support the development of any risk assessments and share the individual healthcare plan with the local authority and driver/escort.
-Where pupils have a life-threatening condition or a medical need that requires an emergency response, HCPs should be carried on the vehicle detailing the procedure to be followed in the event of an emergency.
+Where students have a life-threatening condition or a medical need that requires an emergency response, HCPs should be carried on the vehicle detailing the procedure to be followed in the event of an emergency.

 6.6.
-HCP (see Appendix 3 for a plan template) will suit the specific needs of each pupil, but will include the following information:
+HCP (see Appendix 3 for a plan template) will suit the specific needs of each student, but will include the following information: